TechDocsStudio/pushfeedback-docs/docs/installation/astro.md

 ## Prerequisites

-Before you begin, you'll need to have the following:
+Before you begin, you need:

 - A PushFeedback account.
 If you don't have one, [sign up for free](https://app.pushfeedback.com/accounts/signup/).
 - A project created in your PushFeedback dashboard.
 If you haven't created one yet, follow the steps in the [Quickstart](../quickstart.md#2-create-a-project) guide.
 - An Astro project.

 ## Installation

-To integrate the PushFeedback widget into your Astro site:

 1. Open your Astro project in your preferred code editor.